Mangalore University

-Mangalore University commonly known as, MU is a public university in Konaje, Mangaluru, Karnataka, India.
-In 2021, National Assessment and Accreditation Council (NAAC) awarded Mangalore University 'B' grade.
+Mangalore University (abbreviated as MU) is a public university located in Konaje, Mangaluru, in the Indian state of Karnataka, India.
+In 2021, the National Assessment and Accreditation Council (NAAC) awarded the university a ‘B’ grade.

-As on 2024, Prof. P L Dharma took charge of the university as Vice Chancellor.
+As on 2024, Prof. P L Dharma took over the charge of the university as Vice Chancellor.

 History

 Mangalore University was established in 1980 with jurisdiction over the districts of Udupi, Dakshina Kannada and Kodagu.

 Academics

-Established with only three post-graduate departments, Mangalore University now has 26 post-graduate departments.
+Established with only three post-graduate departments, Mangalore University as of June 2026 has 26 post-graduate departments.
 Mangalore university has two constituent colleges, five autonomous colleges and more than 200 affiliated colleges.
 The university also has a post-graduate centre at Chikka Aluvara, Kushalanagar.

+In the eighties, prestigious colleges such as the Regional Engineering College-Surathkal and the Manipal Institute of Technology were affiliated to and constituent colleges of Mangalore University.
+Mangalore University had a stellar reputation in the eighties and nineties.
+It continues to be a leading university in the Dakshin Kannada region even today.
 In 2023 Mangalore University went from A to B grade in NAAC University rankings.